blacklane/go-libs/RELEASING.md

 ### Make a Pull Request

 Push your release branch and create a pull request for the changes.
-Be sure to include the curated chagnes your included in the changelog in the description.
+Be sure to include the curated changes you included in the changelog in the description.
 Especially include the change PR references, as this will help show viewers of the repository looking at these PRs that they are included in the release.